 One of my side-project ideas was a site that connected all your social networks and allowed sharing your referral links and codes with your friends.
-Luckily, before I started, I found a few sites that did this.
-Additionally, I’ve found reliable ways of sharing referral codes outside your social network.
+Luckily, before I started, I found a few sites that did this as well as other reliable ways of sharing referral codes outside your social network.

 Since using these sites, I’ve been randomly getting referrals every month.
-I would estimate I currently receive about $20 per month, which is not enough to write home about, but is nevertheless free.
-It’s also been useful for finding referral codes for products none of my other friends use as many offers are only available through referrals.
+I would estimate I currently receive about $20 per month, which is not enough to quit your day job, but is nevertheless passive income.
+It’s also been useful for finding referral codes for products none of my friends use as many offers are only available through referrals.

 refer.codes is the first network I found and is powered by Facebook Login.
 Unfortunately, none of my Facebook friends use this, but it has a great, simple UX.